LorenJAnderson/bsuite-applications/writeup/post.md

 ### 5.3 Determining Necessary Improvements

 ### 5.4 Summary and Future Work

+Recommender system - document improvements of bells and whistles.

 ## 6. Conclusion
 The above sections complete the main ideas of this paper.
 We now provide a hindsight summary of our work.
 Afterwards, we supply statements on green and inclusive computing regarding our contribution.